What is postpartum depression?

 What are the symptoms of postpartum depression?

 Although it’s normal to feel moody or fatigued after having a baby, postpartum depression goes well beyond that.
-Symptoms are severe and can interfere with your ability to function.
+Its symptoms are severe and can interfere with your ability to function.

-- You cry a lot, even when you don’t know why.
+- You feel sad or cry a lot, even when you don’t know why.

 - You can’t stop eating, or you aren’t interested in food at all.